FLA at the 2026 OECD Forum on Due Diligence in the Garment and Footwear Sector

-From February 9 to February 12, 2026, FLA is pleased to host both virtual and in-person events surrounding the 2026 OECD Forum on Due Diligence in the Garment and Footwear Sector.
+From February 9 to February 12, 2026, FLA was pleased to host both virtual and in-person events surrounding the 2026 OECD Forum on Due Diligence in the Garment and Footwear Sector.

 Virtual Side Session: Beyond Wage Data Collection: Wage Verification and Gender Equity in the Pursuit of Living Wages